 Membership in the Plan is restricted to those individuals who have been employed or are employed by the County.
 The Plan is funded through a combination of member contributions paid by the employees and County employer contributions.

-As of January 1, 2019, the date of the most recent actuarial valuation, employee membership data related to the Plan was as follows:
+As of December 31, 2021, employee membership data related to the Plan was as follows: